 Zoning Ordinance defines accessory use as a use on the same lot and of a nature customarily incidental and subordinate to the principal use.

-2. Merriam Webster defines customary as “by according to custom or established practiced.”
-Synonyms include usually, commonly, routinely, regularly, accepted traditional, conventional standard.
+2. Merriam Webster defines customary as “by according to custom or established practice.”
+Synonyms include usually, commonly, routinely, regularly, accepted. traditional, conventional, standard.
 Helipad is not common standard or conventional in Torch Lake Township.
 Dictionary also defines incidental as “happening or likely to happen in an unplanned or subordinate conjunction with something else.”
 Synonyms include ancillary, coincidental or secondary.”

 3. Torch Lake Township Zoning Ordinance is characterized as a permissible Ordinance.
-Therefore, the Helicopter landing pad is not qualifying as a permitted or special use under Section 7.02 of the Zoning Ordinance.
+Therefore, the Helicopter landing pad DOES NOT QUALIFY as a permitted or special use under Section 7.02 of the Zoning Ordinance.

 4. There are two helicopter pads in usage in Torch Lake Township as reported in verbal comments at tonight’s ZBA Hearing.
 According to the Torch Lake Township Master Plan from 2015, Table 13, there are 1,428 Dwelling Units.